Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

 ## We Do
 Okay, so that still doesn't answer the question - what actually happens when you type in google.com?
 We will synthesize those steps with a whiteboarding activity, and this time, consider both the transmission, and reciept of data.
 Keep this drawing handy, because you'll need it again throughout the unit.

-  *Whiteboarding should walk through the 7 steps and visually display the transfer from application to device to routers to physical components and back again
+  *Whiteboarding should walk through the 7 steps and visually display the transfer from application to device to routers to physical components and back again.
+Include sketches of a computer, router, power cord, etc.
 The required video animates the process well:*[https://www.youtube.com/watch?v=Ilk7UXzV_Qc&t=192s](https://www.youtube.com/watch?v=Ilk7UXzV_Qc&t=192s) *

 ## You Do
 Using the German/Russian correspondence example as a guide, develop a new analogy to link the OSI model to a process in every day life.

 ## Additional Resources
 - Blog: [You won't Believe what the OSI Model and Pizza Have in Common](https://www.versatek.com/blog/you-wont-believe-what-the-osi-model-and-pizza-have-in-common/)